We compare what's there to find the best deals for you.

 But not all of travel’s recent technological breakthroughs have been web-based.
 News comes from BA of lifetime bag tags that would free you from relying ever again on those worryingly flimsy slips of paper issued at the check-in desk.
 Now microchips will help to speed your bag through the airport and on to the plane.

 If another airline announcement is any sign, services on board are set to become increasingly – gasp – civilised.
-The holiday company Thomson is planning to introduce booths on its planes so friends and families can sit opposite each other over a table.
+The holiday company TUI is planning to introduce booths on its planes so friends and families can sit opposite each other over a table.
 (Why has it taken so long?)

-And no more having to ask cabin crew to bring you everything from napkins to bottled water in your seat, as if you were a helpless infant – Thomson is also set to introduce self-service fridges in its aeroplane galleys.
+And no more having to ask cabin crew to bring you everything from napkins to bottled water in your seat, as if you were a helpless infant – TUI is also set to introduce self-service fridges in its aeroplane galleys.

 If that sounds like a revolution, what could holidays look like a decade or two hence?
 In its report The Future of Travel 2024, Skyscanner forecasts a veritable holiday revolution.